olson-sean-k/plexus-web/src/user-guide/graphs.md

 }
 ```

-These traits avoid the need to specify very complex type bounds, but it is of
+These traits avoid the need to specify very complex type bounds, but it is also
-course possible to express type bounds directly using traits from the
+possible to express type bounds directly using traits from the
 [`decorum`](https://crates.io/crates/decorum) and
 [`theon`](https://crates.io/crates/theon) crates.